namannj15/Rock-Paper-Scissors-Using-Socket-Server/README.md

 ## Overview

 This is a simple game of rock-paper-scissors developed in Python.
 It allows two players to play with one another on different command lines through networking.
 The server starts the game by *first* running `server.py`, waiting for the client to connect by *then* running `client.py`.
-Once their connected, the game itself starts.
+Once they are connected, the game itself starts.

 It is a multiplayer game.
 Two client files has to be executed simultaneously namely `Player 0` and `Player 1`.
 A player has to make his/her choice from three given option : Rock , Scissors , Paper and same has to be done by another player.
 According to predefined conditions the result is decided.